-1.1 Purpose of a lake action plan
+Purpose of a lake action plan

 A lake action plan describes what we know and don't know about a particular lake, and what we need to do to improve lake water quality.

 The intention of developing actions is to meet the lake health target or trophic level index (TLI) target.
 Lake Ōkataina's target trophic level index is set at the 1994 level of 2.6.

-As a key partner of the Rotorua Lakes Protection and Restoration Action Programme, the Bay of Plenty Regional Council has led the task of developing an action plan for Lake Ōkataina.
+As a key partner of the Rotorua Te Arawa Lakes Programme, Bay of Plenty Regional Council has led the task of developing an action plan for Lake Ōkataina.